openedx/edx-documentation/en_us/release_notes/source/2016/analytics/analytics_2016-10-17.rst

-* Bug fix: In Insights, fixed an issue with internationalization that prevented users of certain languages from loading graphs or tables.
+In Insights, an internationalization issue that prevented users of certain languages from loading graphs or tables has been resolved.